-- Planning policies require the protection and enhancement of the landscape and avoid development which would harm the City's townscape and approaches.
+- 34.4.28 Planning policies require the protection and enhancement of the landscape and avoid development which would harm the City's townscape and approaches.
 Policies also protect new and existing trees, woodland and hedgerows.
-Where existing features are affected, a tree survey and landscaping proposals are to be submitted. - Landscape and Visual impacts of the proposed scheme have been assessed in Chapters 26 and 27 respectively.
-A landscape assessment has been undertaken as part of the proposals and landscape mitigation is proposed which is sympathetic to landscape features and character. - There would be substantial impacts on the landscape character at areas along the Southern Leg, in particular the Dee Valley, as a result of the proposed scheme.
-Whilst impacts on landscape character cannot be wholly avoided, appropriate mitigation measures such as landscape planting will be provided to reduce the level of impact. - 34.4.28 Conflict with policies which seek to protect landscape character is envisaged.
+Where existing features are affected, a tree survey and landscaping proposals are to be submitted. - 34.4.29 Landscape and Visual impacts of the proposed scheme have been assessed in Chapters 26 and 27 respectively.
+A landscape assessment has been undertaken as part of the proposals and landscape mitigation is proposed which is sympathetic to landscape features and character. - 34.4.30 Whilst impacts on landscape character cannot be wholly avoided, appropriate mitigation measures such as landscape planting will be provided to reduce the level of impact.
+The most significant impacts occur in the Dee Valley, Milltimber and Craigingles LLCA's.
+The impacts on these character areas would be severe and adverse in the winter year of opening, reducing to substantial to severe adverse in the summer fifteen years after opening in the Dee Valley and Milltimber LLCA's and substantial adverse in Craigingles LLCA. - 34.4.31 Conflict with policies which seek to protect landscape character is envisaged.

-Water Resources / Pollution
+Water Resources/Pollution

-- Policies aim to protect and enhance watercourses and the quality and quantity of water resources, and to minimise pollution.
+- 34.4.32 Policies aim to protect and enhance watercourses and the quality and quantity of water resources, and to minimise pollution.
 The importance of minimising flood risk is stated in the policies, as is avoidance of increased discharge to watercourses and refusal of development on floodplains or other areas prone to flooding.
-Planning policy requires that any development that generates surface runoff likely to affect watercourses is to be treated using Sustainable Urban Drainage Systems (SUDS). - Despite the implementation of mitigation such as SUDS drainage design and best practice to prevent pollution during construction and operation of the scheme, significant adverse impacts on the water environment could remain.
-These mostly relate to changes in geomorphology arising from culverting and/or realignment of the numerous watercourses affected by the route.
+With regards to flood risk the overall impact of the proposed scheme is considered to be of negligible magnitude and negligible significance. - 34.4.33 There are however likely to be significant adverse impacts during construction and operation of the scheme upon geomorphological features arising from culverting and/or realignment of the numerous watercourses affected by the proposed scheme.
 For this reason, it is envisaged that the proposed scheme may potentially conflict with water management policies.